 HubSpot's research found some interesting insights:

-- 57% of salespeople think buyers are less dependent on salespeople during the buying process.
+- 57 percent of salespeople think buyers are less dependent on salespeople during the buying process.

-- Only 29% of people want to talk to a salesperson to learn more about a product, compared to 62% who will consult a search engine.
+- Only 29 percent of people want to talk to a salesperson to learn more about a product, compared to 62 percent who will consult a search engine.

 The changing landscape of sales is bringing new challenges and making pre-existing challenges even more difficult.
-In fact, HubSpot's research also found that 30% of salespeople say closing deals is getting harder now.
+In fact, HubSpot's research also found that 30 percent of salespeople say closing deals is getting harder now.

 The best approach is starting to sell the way that your prospects buy.
 This is accomplished through inbound sales.